devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Get Chunks in Group by Tracking ID

 Get Chunks in Group by Tracking ID  Route to get all chunks for a group.
 The response is paginated, with each page containing 10 chunks.
 Support for custom page size is coming soon.
+Page is 1-indexed.

 ### Examples